LandRegistry/govuk-react-components/README.md

 If these decisions don't sound like your cup of tea, it may be worth giving https://github.com/govuk-react/govuk-react a look as it takes the opposite stance on some of the above points.

+## Assumptions

+These components assume you:

+- Have compiled the govuk-frontend scss and have included it in your page
+- Are using react-router

+## Exceptions

+Exceptions to the above conformance are:

+- Links - Anywhere that accepts an `href` / `text` combo of params, will also accept a `to` prop, which will be used in a react-router `<Link>` element.
+- Anywhere that accepts an `html` param in Nunjucks will expect the equivalent prop in React to be a piece of JSX - _not_ a string of html, because we want to avoid dangerouslySetInnerHtml if at all possible.
+If you absolutely have to deal with strings of html it is up to you to convert them safely to JSX using something like a combination of https://github.com/cure53/DOMPurify and https://github.com/remarkablemark/html-react-parser
+  Text is treated in exactly the same way - it essentially is JSX.

 ## Versioning

 This repository will be tagged with the same tag as the govuk-frontend version which it is compatible with.
 For example `v2.12.0`.
 If additional versions need to be released in order to fix bugs, the tag may be suffixed, such as `v2.12.0-1`, `v2.12.0-2`, `v2.12.0-3`